 - for the purposes of facilitating or implementing a transfer/sale of all or part of our assets or business

 In some cases, the organisations to who we may disclose your information may be based outside Australia.
-For example, we may disclose your information to our service providers in Canada, India, Japan, Malaysia, Philippines, Singapore, United Kingdom and the United States of America.
+For example, we may disclose your information to our service providers in Canada, China, Hong Kong, countries within the European Union, India, Japan, Malaysia, New Zealand, Philippines, Russia, Singapore, South Africa, South Korea, Sri Lanka and the United States of America.

 How to access or correct your personal information or make a privacy complaint